 My physician has diagnosed my snoring.
 What should I consider before purchasing a snore-reducing device?

 Snore-reducing devices are affordable and can work when set up appropriately.
 However, you are on your own when it comes to setting them up and using them.
-Snore-reducing devices, when improperly fit, can create side effects like jaw pain and dental changes.
+Snore-reducing devices, when improperly fitted, can create side effects like jaw pain and dental changes.
 Using a snore-reducing device without any supervision by a dentist can leave you at risk for harm, so please be sure to let your dentist know if you are using one.
 Also, if the snore-reducing device doesn’t work, be sure to tell your physician and explore other options to be sure that your snoring is properly treated.

 I’ve had problems with my snore-reducing device.
 Can I complain?